spfuu/shSonos/README.md

 #### Internals

 If a text is given to the google tts function, sonos broker makes a http request to the Google API.
+The response can be
+    1. stored as a mp3-file to the local / remote folder.
+    2. or handled like a radio stream without saving the file locally.

+The first option should always be the preferred one.
+The "radio stream" option has some big disadvantages (time delay, no snippet length and therefor inaccurate track resuming).
+If Google TTS is disabled (either by disabling Google TTS in the sonos_broker.cfg or other failures), the stream mode is assumed.
+You can force this behaviour by setting the command parameter 'force_stream_mode' to 1 (see [play_tts command](#p_tts)).

-The response is stored as a mp3-file to the local / remote folder.
-Before the request is made, the broker checks whether a file exists with the same name.
+Before the request is made ('local mode'), the broker checks whether a file exists with the same name.
 The file name of a tts-file is always:  BASE64(<tts_txt>_<tts_language>).mp3 You can set a file quota in the config file.
 This limits the amount of disk space the broker can use to save tts files.
 If the quota exceeds, you will receive a message.
 By default the quota is set to 100 mb.